 San Diego County average gas price drops to lowest amount since December 2016

-SAN DIEGO (CNS) - The average price of a gallon of self-serve gasoline in San Diego County dropped today for the 52nd time in 55 days, decreasing a half-cent to $2.792, its lowest amount since Dec.
-30, 2016.
+SAN DIEGO (CNS) - The average price of a gallon of self-serve gasoline in San Diego County dropped today for the 58th time in 61 days, decreasing three-tenths of a cent to $2.773, its lowest amount since Dec.
+29, 2016.

-The average price is 2.9 cents less than a week ago, 31.8 cents lower than a month ago and $1.293 below what it was one year ago, according to figures from the AAA and Oil Price Information Service.
-It has fallen 81 cents since the start of the year, including seven-tenths of a cent on Tuesday.
+The average price is 2.4 cents less than a week ago, 23.6 cents lower than a month ago and $1.326 below what it was one year ago, according to figures from the AAA and Oil Price Information Service.
+It has fallen 82.9 cents since the start of the year, including four-tenths of a cent on Monday.

-The average price fell 44 consecutive days, rose three-tenths of a cent on April 19, dropped each of the next five days, then rose three-tenths of a cent on Saturday and one-tenth of a cent on Sunday, the first back-to-back daily increases since Feb.
+The average price fell 44 consecutive days, rose three-tenths of a cent on April 19, dropped each of the next five days, then rose three-tenths of a cent on April 25 and one-tenth of a cent on April 26, the first back-to-back daily increases since Feb.
 27-28.
+It has also dropped each of the past nine days.

-The average price has dropped 74.1 cents over the past 55 days.
+The average price has decreased 76 cents over the past 61 days.

-The dropping prices are the result of a sharp decrease in demand as people reduced driving because of stay-at-home orders and higher unemployment stemming from the coronavirus outbreak, which caused gasoline inventories to increase, according to Jeffrey Spring, the Automobile Club of Southern California's corporate communications manager.
+"The federal Energy Information Administration noted last week that gasoline inventories dropped by a significant 3.7 million gallons the prior week, which means there is more driving and less production occurring than in prior weeks,'' Jeffrey Spring, the Automobile Club of Southern California's corporate communications manager told City News Service.

-The sharp drop in oil prices caused by a decrease in demand connected to the global economic downturn, a price war between Russia and Saudi Arabia and fears of global crude storage hitting capacity are additional reasons for the lower gas prices.
+"Prices are still declining, though more slowly than in prior weeks, throughout Southern California, but if demand continues to increase and production continues to drop, we may be nearing the bottom of the price curve.''

 Reader Comments